 Isaiah compares our walk with God to a wedding because of JOY.
 He says, “I will greatly rejoice in the Lord.
 My soul shall be joyful in my God”!
 Joy is the defining characteristic of a wedding: there is the power of positive goodwill, the allure of romance, the promise of unlimited potential, and the beginning of something new.
 I can’t recall attending a wedding that did not have a sense of joy, can you?

-Setting up a new home, private moments of intimacy, first baby steps, family meals, setting and achieving goals, and so many other actions and events are all tied up in getting to that place in a wedding where the bride and groom say “I do.”
-Without THAT moment, none of these other moments happen.
+Setting up a new home, private moments of intimacy, first baby steps, family meals, setting and achieving goals, and so many other actions and events are related to that place in a wedding where the bride and groom say “I do.”
+Without THAT moment, none of these other moments ever happen.
 Potential remains unfulfilled and two hearts remain independent until that moment occurs.

 Have you said “Yes” to God?
 Are you walking with Him?
 Then don’t forget: His purpose is not to obligate you to the law, not to burden you with mission, but to create with you a new family bond that brings you joy.
 Jesus said, “Ask, and you will receive, that your joy may be full.”
 (John 16:24) John said, “And these things we write to you that your joy may be full.”
 (1 John 1:4)